 Prepaid expenses and deposits comprise items such as insurance premiums, rent deposits and advances for employee travel.
-During the six months ended June 30, 2015, the Company cancelled an insurance policy that had been paid for or accrued for as at December 31, 2014.
-As a result, there was a \$57,741 reduction in the prepaid balance for the period.
+During the nine months ended September 30, 2015, the Company cancelled an insurance policy and recovered a deposit for office rent that had been paid for or accrued for as at December 31, 2014, resulting in a combined \$64,788 reduction in the balance of prepaid expenses and deposits.
+Other changes to this balance are attributed to the renewal and amortization of insurance policies and the effect of foreign exchange fluctuations on deposits held in U.S. dollars.

-In addition to these items, the Company has paid or accrued a total of \$412,921 in non-refundable advances towards future CellCube sales for which a full impairment was recorded in the year ended December 31, 2014.
-Should the Company receive definitive purchase orders, obtain financing to meet any future payments, or find an alternative realization of value from these payments, a full or partial reversal of the impairment may be recorded in future periods.
+In addition to these items, the Company has paid a total of \$412,921 in non-refundable advances towards future CellCube sales for which a full impairment was recorded in the year ended December 31, 2014.
+During the nine months ended September 30, 2015, the Company recorded an additional accrual of \$2,468,709 for these CellCube units as certain production milestones had been met, for which a related impairment charge has been recorded in the period.
+Should the Company receive definitive third-party purchase orders for these units or find an alternative realization of their value, a full or partial reversal of the total incurred impairments of \$2,881,630 may be recorded in future periods.